Safety syringe: Types

 There are many types of safety syringes available on the market.
 Auto Disable (AD) syringes are designed as a single use syringe, with an internal mechanism blocking the barrel once depressed so it cannot be depressed again.
 The other type of syringe with a re-use prevention feature is the breaking plunger syringe.
 An internal mechanism cracks the syringe when the plunger is fully depressed to prevent further use.
 These syringes are only effectively disabled with a full depression of the plunger; users can avoid activating the re-use prevention feature and re-use the syringe.

 The more effective safety syringes have reuse and needlestick prevention features.
 A sheath or hood slides over the needle after the injection is completed with a Needlestick Prevention Syringe, which also has a re-use prevention feature (either an auto disable mechanism or breaking plunger).
 Retractable syringes use either manual or spring-loaded retraction to withdraw the needle into the barrel of the syringe.
 Some brands of spring-loaded syringes can have a splatter effect, where blood and fluids are sprayed off the cannula from the force of the retraction.
 Manual retraction syringes are generally easier to depress because there is no resistance from a spring.

 Alternatives

 Traditional glass syringes can be re-used once disinfected.
 Plastic body syringes have become more popular in recent years because they are disposable.
 Unfortunately, improper disposal methods and re-use are responsible for transferring blood borne diseases.
+This issue arises often by accident due to medications being mixed or switched out with others.
+Data is collected through "Patient Notification" events whereby organizations inform patients of possible exposure.
+These organizations then offer bloodborne pathogen testing to affected individuals.